This article was updated in February 2023 to reflect changing conditions, prices and trends.

 31.6% of total alcoholic drinks consumed

-Of the alcohol that New Zealand dwellers consume overall, the percentage of spirits-based drinks has grown from 23% in 2005, to 32% last year – likely in part because of the popularity of ready to drink products (RTDs) with younger consumers.
+Of the alcohol that New Zealand dwellers consume overall, the percentage of spirits-based drinks has grown from 23% in 2005, to 32% in late 2020 – likely in part because of the popularity of ready-to-drink products (RTDs) with younger consumers.

 7% ABV limit